adamxrodriguez/kata-machine/README.md

 yarn generate
 ```

-this will progressively create folders named
+this will progressively create folders named (but not needed)

 ```
 src/day1